jesseyuen/ideas/README.md

 # jesseyuen

-This is me.
+Can a person be open-source?
+We shall see.
 See an area for improvment?
 Fork me.

 Star sign: Cancer <br />
 Favourite Food: Yum Cha <br />